JasonRoesbeke/WorkRecordPlugin/README.md

 Currently only exporting from ADM to JSON-files USING ADAPT 1.2.0

+- Export properties:
+  - Maximum depth of mapping
+- Version File/Header containing additional metadata
+  - Version plugin
+  - Version ADAPT
+  - Date of conversion

 To Do:
 - ADAPT 2.0!
 - ISOv4Plugin
 - Export properties:
-  - Maximum depth of mapping
   - More simplified
   - Compression option
     - Protobuf?